Pravin71/QLearning-Doom/README.md

-# QLearning-Doom
+# Q Learning-Doom

-The nerual network will aproximate Q values based on the given state.
+The neural network will aproximate Q values based on the given state.